popeadam/Kometa/docs/config/settings.md

 Examples of these settings include the ability to:

-* Cache each Plex GUID and IDs to increase performance
+* Cache each Plex GUID and IDs to increase performance.
 * Create asset folders for collections so that custom posters can be stored for upload.
 * Use a custom repository as the base for all `git` Metadata files.